MarkR42/malenki-nano/firmware/nano2/README.txt

 chan=0d data=bc c4 1b b4 c4 9c fb 96 41 02 00 ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff 01 80 ff ff ff ff ff ff ff ff

 ---
-OPEN QUESTION:
+QUESTION:
 Which channel should the telemetry or bind response be sent on?
-Should it be - the SAME channel as the previous received packet?
+It should be the SAME channel as the previous received packet?
-Or one channel LOWER?
-Or one channel HIGHER?

-The tx will receive on one channel higher, unless it changes channel, deviation firmware does not appear to change channel when checking for telemetry packet.